 Gluten exists in the grass-like grains wheat, barley, rye, kamut and spelt.
 It provides an elasticity and glue-like capacity to hold its flour products together and provide them with a chewy texture.
 Some argue that other grains, including rice, corn and oats, contain some form of gluten, even if they do not share the profile of peptides associated with any form of gluten sensitivity.

 Others argue that the peptide sequences in these grains do not have the unique qualities that define gluten as it is widely understood, particularly as it is understood in wheat.
 For the sake of studying gluten intolerance, these other grains are considered safe as their protein profiles do not match the profiles of the troublesome grains.
 Oats, however, usually must be avoided because oats are often harvested and processed alongside wheat and thus may be cross-contaminated.
+In some rare cases, even oats guaranteed to be gluten-free may trigger cross-reactivity in celiac patients.
 You can see how defining this complex protein composite in a concise manner can be challenging.

 While western civilization has come to rely on gluten not only as an important nutritional protein but also as a utility for obtaining a desired texture and elasticity in foods, in recent years some substantial and controversial studies suggest our bodies may not tolerate and digest this unique protein composite as well as everyone had always assumed.
 It is worth noting that some people believe this applies to everyone, and not just people suffering from some degree of sensitivity.